gaepdit/iaip/www/dev/index.md

 ## Important Notes -- Please Read

 The IAIP Development Edition is for EPD IT testing use only.
-If you don't work for EPD IT, you're in the wrong place!

 The Dev version of the IAIP can be installed side-by-side with the production and/or UAT versions of the IAIP.
 They can be used simultaneously and will not interfere with each other.
 The Dev version will *only* access the Dev database, so no changes to production data can be made.